Did You Know There are Three Different Types of Trichomes?

 Bulbous Trichomes (10-30 micrometers, least abundant)

-Invisible to the naked eye, bulbous types of trichomes are tiny mushroom- or lightbulb-shaped outgrowths found on the epidermis of the cannabis plant.
-They produce very little to no cannabinoids, so they’re not too helpful for determining harvest readiness.
+Invisible to the naked eye, bulbous types of trichomes are tiny mushroom- or lightbulb-shaped outgrowths found on the surface of the cannabis plant.
+They produce very little to no cannabinoids, so they’re not too helpful for determining harvest readiness, but they do help protect plants from pest and disease attacks.

 Capitate-Sessile Trichomes (25-100 micrometers)